Parvez13/Parvez13/README.md

 <body>
      <h1 align='center'>Hello <img src="https://raw.githubusercontent.com/MartinHeinz/MartinHeinz/master/wave.gif" width="30px"> , I'm Sohail Parvez</h1>
 <p align="left">
+A dedicated and aspiring Data Scientist with an objective of working in an organization that provides opportunity to advance professional and personal development.

 - 🔭 I’m currently working on **PyTorch** projects